Flevy Management Insights Q&A

 Here are our additional questions you may be interested in.

-A matrix structure combines functional and divisional frameworks to promote flexibility, collaboration, and innovation, but requires strong leadership and clear communication to manage dual reporting lines.
+A matrix structure in business management blends (1) functional and (2) divisional frameworks to enable dual reporting, enhance collaboration, and improve adaptability.
+It requires clear roles, strong leadership, and effective communication to succeed.
 [Read full explanation]

 How can a matrix organizational structure improve cross-functional collaboration in our company?